 The final steps

-From a food perspective the last task was to send the resupply bucket to Muir Trail Ranch.
+From a food perspective, the last task was to send the resupply bucket to Muir Trail Ranch.
 Their instructions are very explicit – by following their instructions you get a PDF that contagions all the label information to apply directly to the bucket.
-I got a food grade, 5 gallons bucket from home Depot and filled it with all our resupply food.
+I got a food-grade, 5 gallons bucket from Home Depot and filled it with all our resupply food.

-The resupply bucket needs to contain not just food, but any refills of consumables (sunscreen, toothpaste, medications) – possibly some replacement socks, and a great ideas is to throw in some luxury items – we through in extra jelly beans – I’ve heard of people butting in a can of beer.
-Note that its really difficult to include fuel (lighters or canisters) and this is not necessary as MTR (and VVR / Reds / TM) all carry these.
+The resupply bucket needs to contain not just food, but any refills of consumables (sunscreen, toothpaste, medications) – possibly some replacement socks, and a great idea is to throw in some luxury items – we through in extra jelly beans – I’ve heard of people butting in a can of beer.
+Note that it’s really difficult to include fuel (lighters or canisters) and this is not necessary as MTR (and VVR / Reds / TM) all carry these.

 Building a food menu is not that hard.